 "Sir!
 Our shields have fallen!" an officer yelled.
 The blow left Captain Rogers unconscious on the deck.
 Doctor Selak helped the captain.

 First Officer Elvin Swan gave the last order, "All hands!
 Abandon ship!"

 "Why can't we just fire back at them?!" cried the weapons' chief.

 "Because they're too far away!"

-Duncan Swan ran towards the escape pods in civilian clothes.
-He was running to an escape pod closest to the brig.
+Duncan Swan was running to an escape pod in his old uniform.
+He ran towards the escape pods closest to the brig.
 Everyone had the same idea – distance between them and the ship.
 They couldn't have run any faster.

 Drunk minds think alike – Hugo chose to assault the Cleopatra because Duncan was on board.
 The pirates earned the title, 'mercenaries from hell.'
 There was nothing the starship could do.
 It was dead in space.